dacr/the-rules-for-good-code-examples/README.md

 They help us to quickly test, experiment and remember how bigger project or at least some parts of them are working.

-Learning or remembering is much quicker when we have at our disposal your own set of examples.
+Learning or remembering is much quicker when you have at your disposal your own set of examples.
 This set of examples is a **knowledge asset**, we must become aware of its value for us but also from a project team point of view.